Leading State Maternal and Child Health Programs: A Guide for Senior Managers

 This manual is organized into chapters dedicated to "the big picture," or the theoretical framework of maternal and child health, and "the ABC's," which delve into the day-to-day operational aspects of MCH programs.

-Welcome to the maternal and child health family!
+Welcome to the maternal and child health community!

 *In this document, we use "MCH" to denote all family health programs, including maternal and child health and children with special health care needs.